Databricks concepts

 Workflows

-• Delta Live Tables: A framework for building reliable, maintainable, and testable data processing pipelines.
+Delta Live Tables Pipelines provide a declarative framework for building reliable, maintainable, and testable data processing pipelines.
+See What is Delta Live Tables?.

 Workload

-Databricks identifies two types of workloads subject to different pricing schemes: data engineering (job) and data analytics (all-purpose).
+Workload is the amount of processing capability needed to perform a task or group of tasks.
+Databricks identifies two types of workloads: data engineering (job) and data analytics (all-purpose).

 • Data engineering An (automated) workload runs on a job cluster which the Databricks job scheduler creates for each workload.